duongngothuy/mental-health-dashboard/README.md

 ### Deploy to Vercel

-1. Install Vercel CLI: `npm i -g vercel`
+1. Install Vercel CLI: `npm i -g vercel` or npx vercel if it has permission error
 2. Run: `vercel`
 3. Follow the prompts